ADRFrans/TodoList/LearningPlan.md

 - I will sprinkle 1 to 2 Git commands into each session so you practice regularly.
 - Commands will match the task (status, diff, add, commit, push).

+## Session continuity

+- When you ask "Where did we leave off" or for "next steps", I will read both `history.md` and `LearningPlan.md` before answering.
+- Response format: short recap of the last session completed, then next steps.
+- I will update history.md and LearningPlan.md during the session (as needed) and at the end of each session without prompting.
+- At logical checkpoints, I will prompt you to update your git repo (status/add/commit, and push if desired).
 ## How I will help

 - I will review your code and point out mistakes.
 - I will explain concepts and suggest next steps.
 - I will not write your app code unless you ask me to.